 How old buildings work

-Traditional (Mass) Construction
+Traditional (Solid) Construction

 Old buildings (traditional or mass construction – brick or stone or various types and qualities) account for a significant amount of the UK's current building stock.
 The majority of builders out there, most very capable and trustworthy, do not understand the way these buildings were designed to function or of the necessity in using the correct materials.
 They apply modern methods and materials which is often wrong and can lead to greater problems with disastrous effects.